MerginMaps/docs/src/gis/elevations/index.md

 **Custom geoid**: :white_check_mark: It is possible to use the <QGISPluginNameShort /> to [set up a different geoid model](#using-custom-geoid) and transform the elevations to a different vertical reference system.
 The defined geoid model is displayed in the <MobileAppNameShort />.

 ## External provider - Network
-External GPS can be connected using network connection.
-The functionality works the same as described above in [External provider - Bluetooth ](#external-provider-bluetooth).
-It is available for both iOS and Android.
+External GPS can be connected using network connection on both iOS and Android.
+We recommend to use this option.

+The functionality is the same as described above in [External provider - Bluetooth ](#external-provider-bluetooth).

 ## External provider - Mock location